DinoHub/dinohub.github.io/_posts/2020-09-28-Pathological-voice-classification-with-deep-learned-embeddings-from-voice-recordings.md

 Deep-learned features are features extracted from the audio recordings by a deep neural network (DNN).
 Recent research has experimented with this approach since deep-learned features might be a better representation of an individual's voice as compared to handcrafted features.
 There is no guarantee that a handcrafted feature is a good discriminator for pathological voices while deep-learned features are specifically extracted by the DNN to distinguish different voice disorders.
 Other than RawNet, there are other open-source deep learning models for extracting deep-learned features.
 These are X-vector DNNs and Pretrained Audio Neural Networks (PANNs).

 ## Datasets
 There are a number of open-source pathological voice datasets available.
 These datasets are the Saarbruecken Voice Database (SVD), VOICED database and SLI-Database.
 Other databases such as the Massachusetts Eye and Ear Infirmary Database and the TalkBank pathology databases are unfortunately not open-source.
 In this project, the data used is obtained from the SVD because the data comes in .wav files, making it easier to start experimenting with the data.
 In all, all samples from 6 different disorder labels were downloaded and used for this project.
+Within these 6 disorders, the data was split into different demographics, separated by gender and age group.
+There are two genders, male and female.
+There are three age groups, 1 to 40, 41 to 65 and 66 and up.
+An example of a demographic is dysphonia_female_1_40.

 This data can be downloaded here: https://drive.google.com/file/d/1P6Pip3ZWzKfG74p0EuWwSguIsOyAUFD_/view?usp=sharing

 1. Dysphonia
 2. Functional Dysphonia